Computation of the classifying ring of formal modules: Introduction and review of some known facts

-Producing these computations of $L^A$ for various $A$ requires significant preliminary work, some of which is worth something in its own right.
-In~\cref{u-homology section} I define a certain homology theory on rings, ``$U$-homology,'' by means of a certain cyclic bar-type construction.
-In homological degrees $0$ and $1$, this $U$-homology is the obstruction to $L^A$ being a polynomial algebra; these and other general properties of $U$-homology are worked out in~\cref{u-homology general properties subsection}, while local properties of $U$-homology are in~\cref{local properties of u-homology subsection}, including a spectral sequence (Lemma~\ref{u-homology may ss}) for $U$-homology and a resulting rigidity theorem for $U$-homology, Theorem~\ref{rigidity of u-homology}, which plays an essential role in everything that follows; in~\cref{global consequences subsection} I derive the various consequences, most importantly Theorem~\ref{main thm in hereditary case}, which is the essential result for the computations of $L^A$ for number rings and group rings $A$, all of which appear in~\cref{computations section}.
+Producing these computations of $L^A$ for various rings $A$ requires some preliminary work.
+In \cref{u-homology section} we define a certain homology theory on rings, ``$U$-homology.''
+Proposition \ref{u-homology detects injectivity of fundamental functional} shows that, in homological degrees $0$ and $1$, $U$-homology is the obstruction to $L^A$ being a polynomial algebra.
+These and other general properties of $U$-homology are worked out in \cref{u-homology general properties subsection}.

-In the previous paper in this series,~\cite{cmah1}, I computed the classifying ring $L^A$ of formal $A$-modules, modulo torsion, for all characteristic zero Dedekind domains $A$; in the present paper, I get stronger results, computing $L^A$ without reducing modulo torsion, but in a different level of generality, requiring $A$ to be finitely generated as an abelian group so that the rigidity theorem, Theorem~\ref{rigidity of u-homology}, applies.
-Consequently the results of the present paper do not render those of~\cite{cmah1} obsolete, and the results of~\cite{cmah1} do not render those of the present paper obsolete.
+In \cref{calculation of U-homology} we use a theorem of Pirashvili, and a comparison to Hochschild homology with twisted coefficients, to show that $U$-homology is, in fact, {\em acyclic}: it vanishes in all positive degrees!

+In \cref{global consequences subsection}, we derive the various consequences of these results on $U$-homology.
+Most importantly, Corollary \ref{gen thm cor} establishes that, for a torsion-free ring $A$ such that the ideal $I_n^A = (\nu(n),a^n-a\ \forall a\in A)\subseteq A$ is a projective $A$-module for all integers $n>1$, $L^A$ is a tensor product of suspended Rees algebras.
+We then prove Theorem \ref{main thm in hereditary case}, which similarly identifies $L^A[S^{-1}]$ for any torsion-free commutative ring $A$ and any multiplicatively-closed subset $S\subseteq A$ such that $A[S^{-1}]$ is hereditary.
+All of the above calculations of $L^A$ are enabled by Theorem \ref{main thm in hereditary case}.